 El Paso Electric Company ("EPE") is issuing this All Source Request for Proposal ("RFP") to obtain shortterm and/or long-term cost effective, reliable electric resources that will commence operations before EPE's 2025 summer peak season.
-EPE needs short-term capacity, long-term capacity, and renewable energy for its New Mexico customer base.
+EPE needs short-term and long-term capacity for its Texas customer base.
 Proposals may be for supply-side and/or demand-side resources ("resources").
-Through initial resource planning studies, EPE determined that a short-term capacity need of 40 megawatts ("MW") in 2022 that grows to 90 MW in 2024 and a long-term capacity need of 90-110 MW is required for its 2025 summer peak (May-September, 1:00 PM-7:00 PM Mountain Daylight Time).
-The short-term and long-term capacity need is required to (i) meet existing and increasing New Mexico load requirements and (ii) replace loss of capacity due to local unit retirements and discontinued use of Palo Verde Generating Station Unit 3 to serve EPE's New Mexico retail customers.
+Through initial resource planning studies, EPE determined that a short-term capacity need of 100-125 megawatts ("MW") in the 2022-2024 timeframe and a long-term capacity need of an additional 75-100 MW for a total of 175-225 MW is required for its 2025 summer peak (May-September, 1:00 PM-7:00 PM Mountain Daylight Time).
+The short-term and long-term capacity need is required to (i) meet existing and increasing Texas load requirements and (ii) replace loss of capacity due to local unit retirements.
 EPE is open to short-term Purchased Power Agreement ("PPA") proposals to support capacity needs between the 2022-2024 timeframe.
-The 90-110-MW long-term capacity resource is required online no later than May 1, 2025.
-Also, along with the capacity need, EPE requires a long-term resource of approximately 175,000 megawatthours ("MWh") of additional renewable annual energy with resources online by December 2024.
+The 175-225-MW capacity resource need is required online no later than May 1, 2025.
 The proposed project's capacity will be based on the specific project's characteristics and project type as bid into this RFP.
-EPE is issuing this RFP to obtain short-term and/or long-term capacity and renewable energy to meet New Mexico Renewable Portfolio Standard ("RPS") per the New Mexico Renewable Energy Act NMSA 1978, §§ 62-16-1 to -10 ("REA") implemented through the New Mexico Public Regulation Commission ("NMPRC") Rule 17.9.572 ("Rule 572").
-The REA and Rule 572 require EPE to meet 40% of its New Mexico retail energy sales with renewable energy resources beginning in 2025.
-Only renewable energy that is delivered to EPE and assigned to EPE's New Mexico customers meet these RPS requirements.
 EPE will consider proposals from persons and/or entities ("Bidders") responding to this RFP for delivery of renewable energy to EPE, and the transfer of all associated Renewable Energy Certificates or Credits ("RECs"), from supply-side renewable energy sources.